cindyzhong/trt_data_lit_grp_python/README.md

 twitter.update_status(status='I am going to TDLG to Learn Python the Hard Way!')
 ```

 Check your Twitter Profile.
 Hooray!
 You have completed the Prerequisites!
-See you the session!
+See you at the session!

 Credits
 ---------